f5devcentral/f5-agility-labs-cert/docs/class2/modules/module07.rst

       :width: 5.01042in
       :height: 5.59576in

-b.
+c.
 Add user to partition, give user TMSH access for Terminal Access and select **Finished**

 ..
    .. image:: /_static/101/image73.png
       :width: 5.01042in
       :height: 5.59576in

+d.
+Log out of the F5 at the top right and log back in with the new credentials you created